Arrest made in Slidell Bank Plus robbery

 SLIDELL, La.
 (WGNO) — A Slidell man is in the custody of the Slidell Police Department in connection to a bank robbery on Saturday, Nov.
 4.

-According to reports, police responded to a report of a robbery on Thursday, Nov.
+According to the SPD, police responded to a report of a robbery on Thursday, Nov.
 2, around 11:30 a.m. at a Bank Plus location in Slidell.

 Police say at the scene, the suspect, Herbert Davis, 49, had left the bank when they arrived.